 Aitor Izagirre (Bilbao, 1982).
 B.A. in Philosophy (UPV/EHU, 2007), M.A. in Language, Cognition, Action and Mind studies (ILCLI, 2009).
 He is actually working on a PhD on Aesthetic Action: A Philosophical Analysis of Art Production under the supervision of Prof. Jesus M. Larrazabal.
 His research interests are mainly focussed on the philosophical analysis of art production from an action theory approach.

 Kepa Korta is a Senior Lecturer of Philosophy at the University of the Basque Country.
 His work has been focused on the study of dialogue, the implicit/explicit distinction, and the semantics/pragmatics interface.
 His research fields include the philosophy of language, semantics and pragmatics, and the philosophy of action.
 He has authored a number of books and papers, and recently co-authored with John Perry several works on pragmatics in Mind and Language, Synthese, Philosophy and Phenomenological Research and The Stanford Encyclopedia of Philosophy.
 Their book entitled Critical Pragmatics.
 An inquiry into reference and communication was published by Cambridge University Press in 2011.
+He is currently the coordinator of the research group on Language, Action, and Thought.

 Jesus M. Larrazabal (Zumaia, 1948) earned his degrees in philosophy and economics at the Universities of Paris-X, Valencia and UPV/EHU Bilbao.
 Master in Logic and PhD in Philosophy, he is Professor of Logic since 1992.
 He became interested in logic when he was between 16 and 18 years old, from his more fundamental interest in philosophy of mathematics and philosophy of mathematical modelling in the social sciences.
 His research in logic began by doing model theory and working on the foundations of mathematics, and has evolved over the years into the semantic applications of logic to natural language and to systems of cognition and action.
 Teaching logic at the School of Philosophy and Education of the UPV/EHU Donostia, his research is currently related to formal semantics, philosophy and foundations of formal sciences (logic, mathematics, computation theory), and philosophy and foundations of cognitive science, discourse analysis, and social action theory.